andi4000/trmnl-open-meteo-weather-forecast/README.md

 1. Import zip file into your TRMNL Private Plugin (Plugins > Private Plugin > Import New)
 1. Enter the Latitude and Longitude of your location
 1. Configure other fields as needed
+1. **NOTE**: if you see "Liquid error" messages on display, it is because TRMNL server hasn't fetched the weather data yet.
+Wait a few minutes or force update via link on the sidebar.
 1. ?
 1. Profit